pitcza/event-driven-activity/README.md

     username_textbox.config(state=tk.DISABLED)
     username_button.config(state=tk.DISABLED)
 ```
-> This is a try-except block to print some connected details message to the server's message box.
+> When the user enters a username and clicks the submit button, the `connect()` function is called, which has an if-else block that gets the client's username and a try-except block that sends a connected-to-the-server message to the server's message box using the established socket connection.

 Create a function that will get the user's message from the message textbox.
 ```python